-Below is the list of mountain ranges in India:
+Below is the list of all important mountain ranges in India in 2020:

 These divine mountains consist of three parallel ranges-Himadri (The greater Himalayas), Himachal(The lesser Himalayas) and Shivalik(outer Himalayas).